AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/lighting/reflections/set_up_reflection_probe.md

 ## Examples

-The following sections give some guidelines or recipes for setting up reflection probes for common game situations.
+The following sections give some guidelines or recipes for setting up reflection probes for common situations.
 They may not apply in all cases, but should hopefully give you a starting point.

 ### Setting up a mirror